 With an aging population comes an increased need for local assisted living and long-term care services.
-Recognizing that need, the Greater Fairbanks Community Hospital Foundation purchased Carriage North in 1982.
-Carriage North was Fairbanks' only private, long-term care/nursing home provider but the facility needed a structural and philosophical overhaul.
+Recognizing that need, the Greater Fairbanks Community Hospital Foundation purchased Careage North in 1982.
+Careiage North was Fairbanks' only private, long-term care/nursing home provider but the facility needed a structural and philosophical overhaul.

 In 1991, the Foundation, with the help of the entire Alaska Interior Delegation, launched a communitywide effort to secure capital appropriations to replace the outdated facility.
 More than $2 million was donated by residents of the Interior to help fund construction of a new facility on the Fairbanks Memorial Hospital campus.